 Issue: How to ensure the respective roles of professional and sector bodies reflect the changing skill needs of the ITCE sector and, in particular, the complex interrelationships between different skills caused by convergent technologies.

 33. ITCE professional and sector bodies play a range of roles in helping the sector identify its skill needs, quality assuring the qualifications which are established for the sector, representing the sector with government and better enabling links between the sector and the education system.
 We are concerned about whether this is being done as effectively as it could be.
-Of particular concern is that there are 5 NTOs currently representing the ITCE sector, several professional bodies plus a wide variety of trade associations and other organisations seeking to represent specific sectors of the industry (Annex C lists these organisations).
+There are 5 NTOs currently representing the ITCE sector, several professional bodies plus a wide variety of trade associations and other organisations seeking to represent specific sectors of the industry (Annex C lists these organisations).

 34 .
 We have commissioned work to review the roles of professional institutions, NTOs, trade associations and other bodies in meeting the skill needs of the sector.
+We shall be looking at the capability of these organisations to:

+address skills issues effectively given the increasing inter connections between the skill needs of different parts of the sector due to converging technologies;

+deliver initiatives which have a real impact on the sector;

+maximise employer support and involvement; and

+provide a credible and useful assessment of the sector's skill needs.

+It is vital that the interests of the sector are represented in the most effective way.
 We expect to be able to make specific recommendations in our final report.

 Issue: How to ensure that young people better understand ITCE careers through better careers information and systems to disseminate that information.
 How to improve the image of the ITCE sector as a career, particularly to women.

-35.

-.
-Moreover, itIt is widely perceived by those involved in the Esector that it has a poor image as a career.
-It’s status is perceived as being inferior to many of the professional occupations and too many people, particularly women see IT as being too technical, insular and impersonal (“techy” and “nerdy” are phrases frequently used).
+35. There is evidence that many students feel they are not sufficiently well informed to make the right choice of course or subsequent career.
+Moreover, it is widely perceived by those involved in the ITCE sector that it has a poor image as a career.
+Its status is perceived as being inferior to many of the professional occupations and too many people, particularly women, see IT as being too technical, insular and impersonal (“techy” and “nerdy” are phrases frequently used).
 We believe there is a mis-understanding about the importance of IT across the population as a whole.
 It is too often seen as being the cause of problems rather than as the solutions to them.
-IT “failures” such as the Year 2000 date change problem receive much more media attention than IT “successes” such as the . implementation of telephone banking.
+IT “failures” such as the Year 2000 date change problem receive much more media attention than IT “successes” such as 24-hour cash machines.
 We under-estimate and under-promote the importance of IT and with this the rewards of IT careers.

 36. The sector is particularly unattractive to women.
 Of the 750,000 people working as IT practitioners only 25% are women.
 Furthermore this proportion is falling – women accounted for 29% of IT employment in 1994.
 This reflects the fact that female employment in IT is concentrated in operator jobs where employment is falling – women occupy 60% of these jobs.
 Female employment in the professional end of the IT labour market is therefore even lower than the 25% for the sector as a whole.
 Female employment is particularly low in software and computer engineering.

 37. Related to this women are substantially under-represented on HE IT-related courses.
 Only 25% of applicants to IT-related HE courses are women and only 20% of acceptances come from that sex.
-The UK has one of the lowest proportions of females studying HE Maths/Computer Science courses in the European UnionD.
+The UK has one of the lowest proportions of females studying HE Maths/Computer Science courses in the European Union - see annex D.